hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 > helion switch-space *\<name\>*
 > :   Switch from the current space to the named space.
 This may switch
 >     the organization as well.
-This is an Application Lifecycle Service 3 specific command.
 >
 >     + options
 >